ndujaLabs/erc721attributable/README.md

           The function must be called by the owner of the asset to authorize a player to set attributes on it.
 The rules for that are left to the asset.

-          This even is important because allows a marketplace to know that there are dynamic attributes set on the NFT by a specific contract (the player) so that the marketplace can query the player to get the attributes of the NFT in within the game.
+          This event is important because allows a marketplace to know that there are dynamic attributes set on the NFT by a specific contract (the player) so that the marketplace can query the player to get the attributes of the NFT in within the game.